 Ranking among the most important caves in the world, Škocjan Caves represents the most significant underground phenomena in both the Karst region and Slovenia.
 A UNESCO World Heritage site, the caves, together with the underground stream of the Reka River (which disappears underground into the caves), represent one of the longest karst underground wetlands in Europe with a length of 6,200 meters.
 The underground channel is approximately 3.5 km long, 10 to 60 m wide and over 140 m high.
 At some points, it expands into huge underground chambers.
 The largest of these is Martel’s Chamber, considered the largest discovered underground chamber in Europe and one of the largest in the world.
 A ‘must-see’ site when visiting Slovenia.

-Organized Tours: This tour takes you to both the Skocjan caves and the Lipica stud farm.
+Organized Tours: This tour takes you to the Skocjan caves.

 Accomodation: Accommodation is universally clean and good quality.
 Hostels are growing in number, and there are basic student dorms (dijaški dom) that significantly boost capacity during the summer.
 Expect to pay about €15–25 per person per night (€10 in student dorms).
 Campsites are numerous and generally have good facilities, restaurants and shops; two people travelling with a tent can expect to pay €20–30, and the majority of campsites are open from April or May to September.